MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/expressions/custom-code-and-assembly-references-in-expressions.md

 ## <a id="Embedded"></a> Include Embedded Code

 To add embedded code to a report, use the Code tab of the **Report Properties** dialog box.
 The code block you create can contain multiple methods.
 Methods in embedded code must be written in Microsoft Visual Basic and must be instance-based.
 The report processor automatically adds references for the System.Convert and System.Math namespaces.
-Use the **References** page of the **Report Properties** dialog box to add additional assembly references.
-For more information, see [Add an Assembly Reference to a Report](./add-assembly-reference.md).

 Methods in embedded code are available through a globally defined **Code** member.
 You access these by referring to the **Code** member and the method name.
 The following example calls the method **ToUSD**, which converts the value in the `StandardCost` field to a dollar value: